February 20, 2026

 While minimum coverage keeps you legal, it may not provide adequate protection.
 Consider:

 Not sure what coverage limits you need?
 Try our car insurance calculator to get a personalized recommendation.
+You should also consult with your agent or insurance company about the coverages and amounts that best fit your financial needs.

 How to Compare Insurance Policies

-Once you understand how to read your policy, you're better equipped to compare different options.
-Our car insurance comparison tool helps you evaluate policies side-by-side to ensure you're getting the best value.
+To make an apples-to-apples comparison of car insurance quotes, gather all necessary information before requesting quotes.
+Once you understand how to read your policy, you’re better equipped to compare different options.
+Our car insurance comparison tool helps you evaluate policies side-by-side to ensure you’re getting the best value.

 When comparing, focus on: